Professor Civil and Environmental Engineering and the High Meadows Environmental Institute

 J. Tim Fry Hydrology, Spring 2017.
 Dissertation Title: High resolution modeling for water quantity and quality, understanding the role of green infrastructure best management practices in ultra urban environments: Connections, feedbacks and interactions.
 Dr. Fry is currently staff with Enguity.

 J. Joeseph Beisman Hydrology, Spring 2018.
 Dissertation Title: Balancing geochemistry and hydrology mountain systems under stress: Hydrogeochemical model development and application to pyrite weathering in alpine hillslopes.
 (Co-Advise with Alexis Navarre-Sitchler).
-Dr. Beisman is currently a postdoc at Los Alamos National Laboratory.
+Dr. Beisman is currently staff at Oak Ridge National Laboratory.

 Lauren Foster Hydrology, Summer 2018.
 Dissertation Title: Modeling Climate Change Impacts To Rocky Mountain Headwater Hydrology.
 Dr. Foster is currently staff at Neptune.